fullmetalbrackets/blog/src/content/blog/upgrade-debian-12-bookworm-debian-13-trixie.md

 sudo apt update && sudo apt upgrade --without-new-pkgs
 ```

 This will take a while most likely, so be patient.
+During the upgrade you'll most likely get prompts to restart some services, use your arrow keys to select `<Yes>` and hit <kbd>Enter</kbd> to continue past this.

+You may also be prompted about configuration files, it's usually best to go with the default choice by hitting <kbd>Enter</kbd>, this will keep your existing configs rather than replacing them.
+On some systems you may get a message explaining some changes, you can usually exit out of these with <kbd>q</kbd>.

 When it's finally done, it's time to do a full upgrade from Debian 12 Bookworm to Debian 13 Trixie.
-This will take some time too, so just be aware as you'll want to babysit it to react to any prompts during the upgrade.
+This will take some time too and you'll want to babysit it to react to any prompts during the upgrade.

 ```bash
 sudo apt full-upgrade --autoremove -y
 ```

-During the upgrade you'll most likely get prompts to restart some services, use your arrow keys to select `<Yes>` and hit <kbd>Enter</kbd> to continue past this.
-You may also be prompted about configuration files, it's usually best to go with the default choice by hitting <kbd>Enter</kbd>, this will keep your existing configs rather than replacing them.

 Once the full upgrade is done, I suggest double-checking that any unused package dependencies are purged and then cleaning out the apt cache: